E2 Series Shinkansen: Formation

 Cars 4 and 6 are equipped with PS207 single-arm pantographs.
 Car 1 of set No. J51 is numbered E223-1101.

 Fleet list

 Pre-series units

 The pre-series E2' series unit S7 (renumbered as J1 and later as N21) was delivered in April 1995, with S6 (now numbered as N1) delivered in June of the same year.
 Visually, these two units differed from subsequent production standard units in having large pantograph shields resembling the original 300 series design.
 These were later changed to the current low-profile design.
+Prior to its scrapping in 2015, car E926-13 of the East-i was rarely inserted into set N21 for track inspection purposes when the East-i was being maintained.

 Interior

 Seating is 2+3 in standard class with a seat pitch of 960 mm, and 2+2 in green class with a seat pitch of 1160 mm.

 Test running

 An E2-1000 series train (J56) broke the Japanese rail speed record for a production train (i.e. not a dedicated test train) in April 2003 when it reached a speed of 362 km/h during a series of late-night high-speed test runs between Urasa and Niigata on the Joetsu Shinkansen.
+This train was modified to allow high speed operation, such as changes to the gear ratio and ATC.
+Also, the effectiveness of new pantograph covers and sound-absorbing bogie covers was tested.